Skip to main content

 What is the difference between an executor and an administrator?

-Executors are the personal representatives of a deceased person who made a valid will.
+Executors are the personal representatives of a deceased person who made a valid Will.

-Administrators are those in charge of the estate when the deceased person dies intestate (without a will).
+Administrators are those in charge of the estate when the deceased person dies intestate (without a Will).

 What are my duties as an executor?